Neo-Mind/WARP/README.md

 </h1>

 <p align="center">
-	Handy set of tools for Querying and Revamping a 32 bit Application
+	Handy set of tools for Querying and Revamping a 32 bit Windows Application
 	<br>
 	<a href="https://github.com/Neo-Mind/WARP/issues/new?template=bug_report.md"><strong>Report bug</strong></a>
 	·